Ma7moud02/Bank_Loans_ELT_Data_Pipline/README.md

  ![upload data in pgadmin](screenshots/modeling.jpg)

-## 📓 Transformation Code:
- All PySpark transformation scripts are available in the Spark_Transformations.ipynb/ folder.
+ All PySpark transformation scripts are available in the [notebooks/](Spark_Transformations.ipynb/) folder.

-- Zeppelin notebook running PySpark transformations.

-- Star Schema diagram showing Fact and Dimension tables.

 ---